-Even Split Between Payroll Reporting to HR and Finance
+Even Split Between Payroll Managed by HR and Finance

-In Deloitte’s 2020 Global Payroll Benchmarking Survey Report, they found a fairly even split between companies having their payroll reporting under HR (38%) and Finance (36%).
-This is considerably different to the 2018 response, where 51% said that their payroll responsibilities were under Finance.
+Who manages payroll in a company?
+Finance, HR or Accounting?
+There are multiple schools of thought to decipher this age-old debate.
+Regardless of where you stand, it is worth noting that research has shown some interesting changes in the way companies view payroll responsibilities.
+In Deloitte Global Payroll Benchmarking Survey Report, they found a fairly even split between companies having their payroll managed by HR (38%) and Finance (36%).
+This is considerably different from previous studies, to where 51% said that their payroll management responsibilities were under Finance.

 Deloitte’s survey targeted organisations in a wide range of industries, ranging in size from a few hundred employees to several thousand across 55 countries.

-Do these results mean that more companies are increasingly seeing payroll as part of the HR department’s responsibility?
-And should these findings affect where payroll sits within your organisation?
+Do these results mean that more companies are increasingly seeing payroll management as part of the HR department’s responsibility?
+And should these findings affect where payroll management sits within your organisation?

-The truth is that this data shouldn’t affect where you place payroll in your business as there is a good argument for both HR and Finance to be the ones responsible:
+The truth is that this data shouldn’t affect where you place payroll in your business as there is a good argument for both HR management and Finance teams to be the ones responsible:

-Many believe that payroll is part of HR as it is an employee-facing function and for many HR professionals, processing payroll is one of the many deliverables required of their roles.
-The argument that payroll services should stay within HR is very often the same reason why recruitment, training and development, compensation and benefits etc. are HR’s responsibilities.
+Many believe that payroll management is part of HR’s responsibility as it is an employee-facing function and for many HR professionals, processing and managing payroll is one of the many deliverables required of their roles.
+The argument that payroll services should stay within HR is often the same reason why recruitment, training and development, compensation and benefits etc. are HR’s responsibilities.

-- HR is best positioned to deal with payroll since the majority of payroll data originates from HR activities such as recruitment, terminations, promotions, unpaid leave, benefits, deductions etc.
+- HR is best positioned to manage payroll since the majority of payroll data originates from HR activities such as recruitment, terminations, promotions, unpaid leave, benefits, deductions etc.

-- HR has competency in labour laws pertaining to pay, medical, leave (time off) etc., which forms a big part of payroll legislative compliance.
+- HR staff and its management have competency in labour laws pertaining to pay, medical, leave (time off) etc., which forms a big part of payroll legislative compliance.

-- Running payroll involves accounting functions and knowledge such as reconciliations, posting to general ledger etc., which are the core responsibilities of the finance department.
+- Managing payroll involves accounting functions and knowledge such as reconciliations, posting to the general ledger etc., which are the core responsibilities of the finance department.

-- Taxation issues on payroll matters mean that finance professionals are better placed as expert advisors for the organisation.
+- Taxation issues on payroll matters mean that finance professionals are better suited as expert advisors for the organisation.

-- Payroll is often the largest expense for most organisations and it should therefore report to finance for budgetary reporting and monitoring purposes.
+- Managing payroll is often the largest expense for most organisations, therefore, it should therefore report to finance for budgetary reporting and monitoring purposes.

-Can Sharing Payroll Responsibilities Be the Way Forward?
+Can Sharing Payroll Managment Responsibilities Be the Way Forward?

-Having your payroll function as part of a shared service model is also growing in popularity, respondents reporting payroll to shared services increased by 64% since 2018 according to Deloitte.
+Having your payroll function as part of a shared service model is also growing in popularity, respondents reporting payroll to shared services increased by 64% since the last survey according to Deloitte.

-As both HR and Finance deal with confidential information, a partnership between the two departments makes a lot of sense when dealing with payroll.
+As both HR and Finance deal with confidential information, a partnership between the two departments makes a lot of sense when dealing with payroll management.

 Payroll outsourcing relationships between vendors and businesses are continuing to mature, showing that businesses that had previously outsourced their payroll are seeing the benefits and continuing this partnership.